-MGM Resorts To Pay Up To $800 Million To Victims Of Las Vegas Shooting
+MGM Resorts To Pay Up To $800 Million In Las Vegas Shooting Settlement

 "While nothing will be able to bring back the lives lost or undo the horrors so many suffered on that day, this settlement will provide fair compensation for thousands of victims and their families," Eglet said, adding, "We believe that the terms of this settlement represent the best outcome for our clients and will provide the greatest good for those impacted by these events."

-Last year, MGM spurred outrage when it aggressively tried to avoid liability by counter-suing victims.
+Last year, MGM spurred outrage when it aggressively tried to avoid liability by countersuing victims.
 The company cited a federal law passed after the Sept.
 11, 2001, attacks that encouraged companies to deploy anti-terrorism security technology without fear of being held responsible for damages in the event of a terrorist attack.

 But now, MGM Resorts Chairman and CEO Jim Murren says that "prolonged litigation around these matters is in no one's best interest.
 It is our sincere hope that this agreement means that scenario will be avoided."